dart-lang/setup-dart/README.md

     supported on all operating systems; see https://dart.dev/tools/sdk/archive for valid combinations.

+  * `signed`: Whether to install signed SDK binaries (defaults to true).
+    Unsigned binaries may not work on all operating systems.
+This option is exposed for core packages that need to test against unreleased dev SDKs that are automatically rolled in to the flutter CI systems.

 ## Basic example

 Install the latest stable SDK, and run Hello World.